bradleymccandless/email-images.sh/README.md

 ### A small script to email images using only bash
-This script ships screenshots from every camera dir on a unifi device to your email recipients.
+This script ships screenshots from every camera attached to a unifi device to many email recipients.
 To send out 9am screenshots add a crontab like this
 ```crontab
 58 8 * * * /usr/local/bin/email-images.sh 09
 ```